Our Vision

 Individual Curriculum Plans (ICP)

 With the goal of working towards accessing learning at the same level of peers, we work with parents/carers and teachers to identify, modify, and teach curriculum.
-This is for individuals working above and below the student's current chronological year level, and other times it is above.
+This is for individuals working above and below the student's current chronological year level.

 QCIA